annaphp/spring_notes/spring_review_answers.md

 Name entity states
 - Transient (new not saved)
 - Persistent, managed (saved, there is a row in db associated with this object)
-- detached (retrieved from db, and changes are not synchronized with db)
+- Detached (retrieved from db, and changes are not synchronized with db)
-- removed - to be deleted
+- Removed - to be deleted

 What are value types?
 (Basic types like String and classes annotated with @Embeddable)
  - @Embeddable can be other classes, Int, Long.